Return to the PCRE2 index page.

 please consult the man page, in case the conversion went wrong.

-int regexec(const regex_t *preg, const char *string, size_t nmatch, regmatch_t pmatch, int eflags);
+int pcre2_regexec(const regex_t *preg, const char *string, size_t nmatch, regmatch_t pmatch, int eflags);

-size_t regerror(int errcode, const regex_t *preg, char *errbuf, size_t errbuf_size);
+size_t pcre2_regerror(int errcode, const regex_t *preg, char *errbuf, size_t errbuf_size);

 Those POSIX option bits that can reasonably be mapped to PCRE2 native options have been implemented.
 In addition, the option REG_EXTENDED is defined with the value zero.
 This has no effect, but since programs that are written to the POSIX interface often use it, this makes it easier to slot in PCRE2 as a replacement library.
 Other POSIX options are not even defined.

 There are also some options that are not defined by POSIX.
 These have been added at the request of users who want to make use of certain PCRE2-specific features via the POSIX calling interface or to add BSD or GNU functionality.

 When PCRE2 is called via these functions, it is only the API that is POSIX-like in style.
 The syntax and semantics of the regular expressions themselves are still those of Perl, subject to the setting of various PCRE2 options, as described below.
 "POSIX-like in style" means that the API approximates to the POSIX definition; it is not fully POSIX-compatible, and in multi-unit encoding domains it is probably even less compatible.

-The function regcomp() is called to compile a pattern into an internal form.
-The pattern is a C string terminated by a binary zero, and is passed in the argument pattern.
+The function pcre2_regcomp() is called to compile a pattern into an internal form.
+By default, the pattern is a C string terminated by a binary zero (but see REG_PEND below).
 The preg argument is a pointer to a regex_t structure that is used as a base for storing information about the compiled regular expression.
 (It is also used for input when REG_PEND is set.)